MEJIOMAH17/yakl/README.md

 1) api - use this module if you write a library which should log something.
 2) stdout - use this module in your application for log something to stdout.
+3) html - use this module in your application for log something to html files.
-3) core - use this module if you would like extend standard realization of YAKL
+4) core - use this module if you would like extend standard realization of YAKL
-4) slf4j - adapter for slf4j.
+5) slf4j - adapter for slf4j.

 ### Current Status